eXept Software AG Logo

 This method uses the fnv-1a algorithm

-(which is actually a pretty good one).
+(which is actually a relatively good one to get

 Notice: this returns a 31bit value,